 Once upon a time there was a scientist named Thorndike.
 Thorndike put cats in boxes and would time them how long it would take them to figure out that by touching a lever inside they could escape and get a piece of fish.
 He would then put the cat back in the box and again, time how long it took to escape.

 The results demonstrated that the cats were in fact learning to use the lever to get out of the box.
-Thorndike summarized that a behavior that resulted in a positive consequence would be more likely to be repeated.
-Conversely, behaviors that resulted in negative consequences would be less likely to be repeated.
+Thorndike summarized that a behavior that resulted in a desired consequence would be more likely to be repeated.
+Conversely, behaviors that resulted in aversive or consequences would be less likely to be repeated.
 This was called the Law of Effect (1905).

 About fifty years later, behaviorist Burrhus Frederic Skinner (that’s why we call him B.F.) took Thorndike’s Law of Effect and ran with it.
 Skinner elaborated and coined several other terms that we still use today.
 Skinner’s Behavior Theory, called Operant Conditioning, is the product of Skinner’s work and was fuel for the birth of even more research that would eventually dominate the world of animal training as we know it today.